akos29/nurozede_budget_app/README.md

 - **Expense Tracking**: Keep a record of your expenses to monitor and manage your spending habits effectively.

-- **Budget Planning**: Create budgets for various categories and track your spending against those budgets.
+- **Budget Planning**: Create budgets for various Groups and track your spending against those budgets.

 - **Transaction Analysis**: Gain insights into your financial patterns with detailed transaction categorization and analysis.